How to stand up for yourself in a tight time

 After knowing yourself, you need to know your responsibilities, and the most important thing is to see that you are responsible for your thinking and actions.

 It means that you are the one to count on and are the one to know that you have personal, professional, and social responsibilities.

 The day you know this will pave the way for standing up for yourself in every form of life, whether it’s relationships, business, and professional situations or in academic, social, or ethical commitments.

 Know your Rights

-Knowing yourself, your responsibilities are the building blocks for your journey of standing for yourself in tough times to understand what your rights are.
+Knowing yourself and your responsibilities are the building blocks for your journey to stand for yourself in tough times to understand your rights.

 I am not only talking about your human rights (the right to live, success, business, and movement, and mobility) but also your rights in your society, relationships, and in your area of interest.